1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 This is probably one of the most conflicting things to answer.
 I struggle with this a lot.
-Most of the artists I admire have a very specific skill set and aesthetic.
-I’ve never really wanted to pin point mine, I was taught by my kick ass parents from a very young age that it’s important to be well rounded, learn a ton about a ton of different things – it is because of this I think I haven’t developed a unified aesthetic.
+Most of the artists I admire have a very specific skillset and aesthetic.
+I’ve never really wanted to pinpoint mine, I was taught by my kick-ass parents from a very young age that it’s important to be well rounded, learn a ton about a ton of different things – it is because of this I think I haven’t developed a unified aesthetic.
 I work across too many mediums for me to stick to one aesthetic.
-I’ve seen people delete instagram photos because it doesn’t suite their aesthetic – I think that is the most fucked up thing ever, it’s your art, made by you, which by default makes it your aesthetic.
+I’ve seen people delete Instagram photos because it doesn’t suit their aesthetic – I think that is the most fucked up thing ever, it’s your art, made by you, which by default makes it your aesthetic.
 I think it’s incredibly important to push yourself to try new things and styles and mediums, it’s how we grow and learn as artists.

 3. What is your favourite medium and why?

 AHH. honestly, probably photography (digital & film).
-I don’t do it nearly as much as i’d like to.
+I don’t do it nearly as much as I’d like to.
 I just want ALL the gear and ALL the money to travel and make ALL the art.
 I also use different mediums for different outlets, Photography is more weird and conceptual for me, I really like weird things.
 Illustration is usually motivated by something fucked up about society or politics.
-Design is my logic side, the problem solving side – a never ending challenge that gives us the balls of steel and the patience of a growing avacado tree.
+Design is my logical side, the problem-solving side – a never-ending challenge that gives us the balls of steel and the patience of a growing avocado tree.